eliezedeck/AIDevTools/README.md

 # Sidekick Daemon

-A Golang daemon that provides an MCP (Model Context Protocol) server for audio notifications and advanced process management functionality, designed for use with Claude Code and other LLMs supporting MCP.
+A Golang daemon that provides an MCP (Model Context Protocol) server for audio notifications (macOS only) and advanced process management functionality, designed for use with Claude Code and other LLMs supporting MCP.

 ## 🚀 Features